stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

-My favourite bit was where I had to sort of work with, I think in the end, both Maddy and Alex to get the sound of--and when I say "work with" I kept saying, "can you do it?" and they eventually said yes--to get the sound of Trexel tobogganing on David down a pile of letters with included slalom movements.
+My favourite bit was where I had to, sort of, work with, I think in the end, both Maddy and Alex to get the sound of--and when I say "work with" I kept saying, "can you do it?" and they eventually said yes--to get the sound of Trexel tobogganing on David down a pile of letters with included slalom movements.
 That was-- Yes.
-Apparently, that has given me some notes for season three that run roughly, "Hey, when you think something's funny, that's great, but also think about how much work it will be to soundscape," because that joke took up about as much time as__ [begins laughing]__ the rest of the episode put together __[Ben laughs]__ in terms of trying to make it work.
+Apparently, that has given me some notes for season three that run roughly, "Hey, when you think something's funny, that's great, but also think about how much work it will be to soundscape", because that joke took up about as much time as _(begins laughing)_ the rest of the episode put together __[Ben laughs]__ in terms of trying to make it work.
 Hey kids, don't sound engineer.
 It seems like a horrifying, horrifying thing to have to do.

 #### BEN